mdmahamudmredha/Real-Life-Business-Analytics-Project-RFM-Based-Customer-Segmentation-Using-Machine-Learning/README.md

-# Real Life Business Analytics Project: RFM-Based Customer Segmentation Using Machine-Learning
+# Real Life Business Analytics Project: RFM-Based Customer Segmentation Using Machine-Learning Algorithm
 This business analytics project leverages RFM (Recency, Frequency, Monetary) analysis and k-Means clustering to segment customers into distinct groups based on their purchasing behavior.
 The goal is to enable targeted marketing strategies, improve customer retention, and optimize resource allocation.